MICA International Scholars

 Start Date :

-AP Chemistry Teacher Wanted at MICA International in Yongin
+Secondary Math Teacher Wanted at MICA International in Yongin

-1. Roles and Responsibilities MICA is seeking a highly qualified, organized, and professional candidate to serve as a AP Chemistry Teacher responsible for instructing students in high school.
-The ideal candidate is someone who has experience in utilizing and applying the US Common Core State Standards, has taught as a school teacher in the United States or holds a teaching license from North America.
-Responsibilities • Evaluate, monitor, and track students' performance • Plan, prepare, and deliver instructional activities • Create a positive educational climate for students to learn in. • Meet school-wide student performance goals. • Participate in ongoing PD training sessions. • Create lesson plans and modify them accordingly throughout the year. • Maintain grade books. • Grade papers and perform other administrative duties as needed. • Create projects designed to enhance lessons. • Read and stay abreast of current topics in education. • Utilize various curriculum resources. • Integrate competencies, goals, and objectives into lesson plans. • Utilize curricula that reflect the diverse educational, cultural, and linguistic backgrounds of the students served. • Develop class incentives to keep participants in the class. • Develop professional relationships with other coworkers. • Utilize school library resources. • Work with the Academic Director to ensure initiatives are being met. • Establish and communicate clear objectives for all learning activities. • Prepare and distribute required reports. • Observe and evaluate student's performance. • Manage student behavior in the classroom by invoking approved disciplinary procedures. • Interact with parents and guardians in a professional and positive manner 2.
+1. Roles and Responsibilities MICA is seeking a highly qualified, organized, and professional candidate to serve as a Secondary Math Teacher responsible for instructing students in Grade 6-12.
+The ideal candidate is someone who has experience in utilizing and applying the US Common Core State Standards, has taught as a teacher in the United States or holds a teaching license from North America.
+Responsibilities • Evaluate, monitor, and track students' performance • Plan, prepare, and deliver instructional activities • Create a positive educational climate for students to learn in. • Meet institution-wide student performance goals. • Participate in ongoing PD training sessions. • Create lesson plans and modify them accordingly throughout the year. • Maintain grade books. • Grade papers and perform other administrative duties as needed. • Create projects designed to enhance lessons. • Read and stay abreast of current topics in education. • Utilize various curriculum resources. • Integrate competencies, goals, and objectives into lesson plans. • Utilize curricula that reflect the diverse educational, cultural, and linguistic backgrounds of the students served. • Develop class incentives to keep participants in the class. • Develop professional relationships with other coworkers. • Utilize institution's library resources. • Work with the Academic Director to ensure initiatives are being met. • Establish and communicate clear objectives for all learning activities. • Prepare and distribute required reports. • Observe and evaluate student's performance. • Manage student behavior in the classroom by invoking approved disciplinary procedures. • Interact with parents and guardians in a professional and positive manner 2.
 Candidate Qualifications • Bachelor's degree from an accredited university • Korean citizens or F-Series visa holders • Korean citizens must be able to teach using fluent English. • Teachers with teaching experience preferred • Teaching license preferred (from any country) 3.
-Working Conditions Working hours are described as the time you need to be present at the school.
-Teaching hours are the active amount of time you will be conducting classes or activities. • Teaching Age Group: High School Students • Working Hours: Monday - Friday, 7:40 A.M. - 4:40 P.M. • Teaching Hours: Maximum 25 hours per week • Lunch: Provided
+Working Conditions Working hours are described as the time you need to be present at the institution.
+Teaching hours are the active amount of time you will be conducting classes or activities. • Teaching Age Group: Secondary Students (Gr.
+6-12) • Working Hours: Monday - Friday, 7:40 A.M. - 4:40 P.M. • Teaching Hours: Maximum 25 hours per week • Lunch: Provided

 Korea, Republic of > Gyeonggi-do > Yongin-si